svalenti52/Duelling_Idiots/README.md

     provide the correct feedback for decision making).
 Also assume a = 1/100 and compare results for T = [0, 200].

+    Associated file: reliable.cpp

 Chapter 21.
 When Theory Fails, There is Always the Computer

+    This problem has to with a probabilistic pert chart (one of my least favorite topics, due to experience with Microsoft Project).
+    Given a certain set of tasks and possible times to complete, plot a critical likelihood for each task.
+Also plot a histogram of project completion counts.

+    Associated file: pert.cpp